WARP-LAB/WARP-GUIDES-WEBPACK/04-webpack-guide-babel/readme.md

-# WEBPACK 2 BEGINNERS GUIDE <sup>+ npm side notes</sup>
+# WEBPACK BEGINNERS GUIDE <sup>+ npm side notes</sup>

 ---
 # Preflight
 ---

-Use existing `webpacktest-devserver` code base from previous guide stage.
+Use existing `webpacktest-htmlbuild` code base from previous guide stage.
 Either work on top of it or just make a copy.
 The directory now is called `webpacktest-babel`.

 Make changes in `package.json`.
-Make changes in `index.html` (`index-manual-approach.html`) to reflect host change to `webpacktest-babel.dev` if you are not using HTML building as discussed in *htmlbuild* stage of this guide.
+Make changes in `index.html` (`index-manual-approach.html`) to reflect host change to `webpacktest-babel.test` if you are not using HTML building as discussed in *htmlbuild* stage of this guide.

 ---
 # Babel